Editorial: This post was last updated September 8th, 2022.

 Some services are specifically targeted.
 Interestingly though, the process is largely automated, and most sites affected are randomly selected.
 Of course, this doesn’t matter if you’re a target.
 Regardless of the reason, the results can be detrimental, especially for an ecommerce website.

-If you want to know more about the types of DDoS attacks, read our guide on what a DDoS attack is.
+If you want to know more about the types of distributed denial of service attacks, read our guide on what a DDoS attack is.

-If you’re seeing these website latency issues unexpectedly, it’s time to investigate.
+If you’re seeing unexpected website latency issues, it’s time to investigate.

-Some pretty obvious signs of a DDoS attack include:
+Some pretty obvious signs of a DDoS attack on your site include:

 - Problems accessing your website.